 We are going to have to be more and more creative about how we address and come up with solutions that help us keep our very valuable employees in the workplace.
-We need to make sure that policies that are being put in place-whether it's at a local community meeting or a state office or at the federal level-that these policies that are being created are ageless, that they are making sure that they're not being faces an especially troubling trend in poverty amongst the elderly.
-According to the University of
+We need to make sure that policies that are being put in place-whether it's at a local community meeting or a state office or at the federal level-that these policies that are being created are ageless, that they are making sure that they're not being detrimental to either the young or the old."